 Mr S. Nuckcheddy (Third Member for Flacq & Bon Accueil): Thank you, Mr Deputy Speaker, Sir.
-For me, it is a great pleasure to have you and only you on the Chair while I am intervening on this motion.
+For me, it is a great pleasure to have you and only you in the chair while I am intervening on this motion.

 The Deputy Speaker: It is a pleasure for me too!